How India's COVID crisis has changed Bollywood | DW | 16.07.2021

 Actor Tom Hanks and his wife, the actor and singer Rita Wilson, were among the first celebrities to announce they'd contracted the virus.
 The couple tested positive for the virus in mid-March while in Australia.
 After recovering and returning to the United States, Hanks has advocated for people to do their part to slow the spread of the disease.

-Depending on the scale of a film, sets can have anywhere between 300-500 people, including crew, main cast, junior artistes and stuntmen.
+Depending on the scale of a film, sets can employ anywhere between 300 and 500 people, including crew, main cast, junior artists and stuntmen.

 "Obviously, smaller artists and workers in the industry have been impacted.
-Shoots are happening now but there is considerable uncertainty in peoples’ minds about the return of blockbusters and if they will throng cinema halls," film critic Namrata Joshi told DW.
+Shoots are happening now but there is considerable uncertainty in peoples' minds about the return of blockbusters and if they will throng cinema halls," said film critic Namrata Joshi.

 Cinema alternatives

-As cinema enthusiasts are homebound, Over-the-top (OTT) media service platforms have turned into the "new big screen."
-There are over 45 OTT services in India.
+As cinema enthusiasts are stuck at home, streaming media service platforms have turned into the "new big screen."
+There are over 45 such services in India, also known as over-the-top (OTT) platforms.
 Industry trends indicate that with access to better networks, digital connectivity and smartphones, OTT platforms in India have been increasingly attracting subscribers on a daily basis.

 Radhe, the first budget Bollywood film starring Salman Khan, was deferred multiple times for a theater release but then shown on OTT platforms in May.
 Several other blockbusters are also expected to follow suit in the coming months.

 "Major production houses are turning to OTT platforms for their new releases.
 We have to take the giant leap and adapt.
-Directors, producers and even actors realize that this platform is going to be increasingly relevant," film producer Sai Krishna told DW.
+Directors, producers and even actors realize that this platform is going to be increasingly relevant," said film producer Sai Krishna.

 "What I have noticed also is there is a distinct change in viewing preferences in this crisis, especially in rural India, where people are seeing movies on their phones.
-People have turned adversity into advantage," actor Shabana Azmi told DW.
+People have turned adversity into advantage," said actor Shabana Azmi.

 Yet, many Indians still yearn for the cinematic experience, and are waiting for the reopening of theater halls.